sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

       Hi, my name's Ahmed Habeila and I am a software engineer with strong analytical and problem-solving skills.
 I have a bachelor's degree in computer science and 5+ years of professional experience as a web developer.
 I've worked on various projects and dived into a lot of concepts of web development, from content-driven websites focused on accessibility, keyboard navigation and SEO to data-driven web apps with complex forms, data-rich charts and tables, reusable UI components and design systems.
       I am very passionate and committed and I'm always willing to learn more.

-- How did you meet or exceed your employers’ expectations in previous jobs
+- How did you meet or exceed your employers' expectations in previous jobs

       In my last job, I stepped up by consistently contributing solid ideas and robust scalable code, and pursuing more challenging tasks.
 I also showed leadership be leading a team of 4 of my peer front-end developers in the process of creating and maintaining features, reviewing their code and enforcing project-specific standards and best practices, while also setting clear design system standards for the design team to follow